On those rare days when I'm off

 I'm ashamed to say I had to look that word up, even

 though I've seen the play twice.
-It means
+It means of

-or of dubious origin.
+illegitimate birth or of dubious origin.
 As an adopted

 child, I was always sensitive to the "illegitimate"